Our Four Focus Areas

 Pedestrian Mobility & Transit Connectivity

 AREIT properties are located within the master-planned Ayala Land estates, ensuring mobility and connectivity.
-In these estates, people are provided with alternatives to using motor vehicles and varied opportunities for walking and commuting.
-There are also numerous walkways, pedestrian-only areas, and convenient access to transit stops and transit terminals in these places.
+These estates offer alternatives to using motor vehicles, with numerous walkways, pedestrian-only areas, and convenient access to transit stops and transportation terminals in these places.

 Resource Efficiency

-AREIT is committed to support its sponsor’s goal of reaching carbon neutrality and Net Zero targets by 2050 for all commercial properties.
-Ayala Land’s operations and developments are planned so that natural resources and construction materials, such as steel and cement, are used judiciously and efficiently, reducing overall consumption and GHG emissions.
+AREIT supports its Sponsor’s goal of reaching their Net Zero targets by 2050 for all commercial properties.
+Ayala Land’s operations and developments ensure that natural resources and construction materials, such as steel and cement, are used judiciously and efficiently, reducing overall consumption and GHG emissions.
 Energy and water conservation programs and waste management schemes with a circular economy approach in mind are also in place and are regularly audited for further improvement.

 Local Economic Development

-AREIT’s properties cater to various office and retail tenants that generate employment and business opportunities in their corresponding localities.
-By providing spaces to these tenants, AREIT contributes to nation building and creates value for the community.
+AREIT’s properties provide spaces for office and retail tenants, generating employment and business opportunities in their localities, contributing to nation building, and creating value for the community.

-AREIT uses key sustainability reporting frameworks such as the UN Sustainable Development Goals (SDGs), six capitals of the Integrated Reporting Framework, Global Reporting Initiative (GRI) Indicators, Sustainability Accounting Standards Board (SASB) Material Topics, and Task Force on Climate-Related Financial Disclosures (TCFD) Recommendation to measure and report its own performance and impact on local and global development.
+AREIT uses key sustainability reporting frameworks such as the UN Sustainable Development Goals (SDGs), six capitals of the Integrated Reporting Framework, Global Reporting Initiative (GRI) Indicators, Sustainability Accounting Standards Board (SASB) Material Topics, to measure and report its own performance and impact on local and global development.

-The table below shows the relevant UN SDGs and GRI, SASB, and TCFD topics that correspond to the Sponsor’s four focus areas.
-Other material topics pertain to corporate governance, risk management, labor practices, and decent employment
+The table below shows the relevant UN SDGs and GRI, and SASB topics that correspond to the Sponsor’s four focus areas.
+Other material topics pertain to corporate governance, risk management, labor practices, and decent employment.